VCCBeginnerCoding/katacoda-scenarios/PythonWeek2/step1.md

     print("The Colour is Green!")
 else:
     print("The Colour is not Green!")

+colour = "Yellow"

+if colour == "Green":
+    print("The Colour is Green!")
+else:
+    print("The Colour is not Green!")
 </pre>

-Copy the code above over to the editor and then press the text below `colour.py`{{execute}}
+Copy the code above over to the editor and then press `colour.py`{{execute}}

 If the terminal gets messy clear it with `clear`{{execute}}.